tusharsadhwani/blog/src/pages/post/builtins.md

 print(x)
 ```

 You can save this code into a file and run it, or type it in the Python REPL.
-In both the cases, you'll get an output.
+In both the cases, you'll get an output of `[1, 2]`.

 Or thirdly, you can give the program as a string to Python's builtin function `exec`: